-Since I started with my travel page on Instagram, I have experimented with hundreds of hashtags and have basically narrowed it down to about 15 hashtags that I use for every post and then having a little bit of freedom with the other 15 to use based on location and the content of the picture.
+Since I started with my travel page on Instagram, I have experimented with hundreds of travel hashtags and have basically narrowed it down.
+I have about 15 travel hashtags that I use for every post and then enjoy a little bit of freedom with the other 15 to use based on location and the content of the picture.

 In case you missed my post on gaining Instagram followers, I covered how crucial hashtags are to growing your Instagram following.
 You can use up to 30 hashtags on a post, and by using the 5 dot trick, no one will even notice the annoying block of hashtag text on your post.